 What we don’t: Not a standout in packability and too small for some.

 Cocoon may lack the name recognition of brands like Therm-a-Rest and Sea to Summit, but we’ve had positive experiences with their pillow collection thus far.
-Our favorite in their lineup is the Air-Core Hood/Camp Pillow, which is similar to designs like the Sea to Summit Aeros Premium and Nemo Fillo Elite Luxury above with an inflatable air bladder surrounded by synthetic fill for added support and comfort.
+Our favorite in their lineup is the Air-Core Hood/Camp Pillow, which is similar to designs like the Sea to Summit Aeros Premium above and Nemo Fillo Elite Wide Ultralight below with an inflatable air bladder surrounded by synthetic fill for added support and comfort.
 Where the Cocoon sets itself apart is versatility: The pillow is double-sided with cozy polyester microfiber on one side for cold nights; in balmy weather, flip it over to reveal smooth nylon that feels cool and soft against the skin.
 We also found it easy to adjust the amount of air inside with a simple push of the valve at the bottom corner.
 Finally, the pillow’s curved shape pairs well inside a mummy bag, and the hidden zipper allows you to quickly remove the cover for cleaning (Cocoon recommends washing by hand).

-In comparing the Cocoon Air-Core to other leading designs, the polyester microfiber side felt quite a bit softer and plusher than other UL designs we’ve tested, including Therm-a-Rest’s Air Head Lite (a lighter version of the standard Air Head below).
+In comparing the Cocoon Air-Core to other leading designs, the polyester microfiber side felt quite a bit softer and plusher than other ultralight designs we’ve tested, including Therm-a-Rest’s Air Head Lite (a lighter version of the standard Air Head below).
 That said, despite the competitive 3.8-ounce weight, the Cocoon’s 4.7 x 3.1-inch packed size is on the larger end in the UL category, and we found it a little tough to compress the pillow into its stuff sack.
-At 14.6 inches wide and 11 inches long, it’s also smaller than competitors like the Air Head Lite (15.5 x 11 in.) and Nemo's Fillo Elite Luxury (21 x 11 in.) above.
-But the Cocoon is the most versatile of the bunch with its double-sided design, and it’s also the cheapest at just $30.
+At 14.6 inches wide and 11 inches long, it’s also smaller than competitors like the Air Head Lite (15.5 x 11 in.) and Nemo's Fillo Elite Luxury (21 x 11 in.) below.
+But the Cocoon is the most versatile of the bunch with its double-sided design, and it’s also the cheapest at $35.
 The rest of the brand’s lineup is equally well executed, including the roomier, rectangular Air-Core Ultralight and feathery, 2.7-ounce Air-Core Hyperlite.

 See the Cocoon Air-Core Hood/Camp Pillow